 Although, as I commented to my brother, recounting the tale when I called to thank him for his birthday gift, I wish I'd had 1000 pencils to give to the kids back then.

 © 2019 Robert Fairhead

-NB.
-You might like to read this Tall And True travel piece on my Three Visits to Dahab, Egypt in 1990 and 1995.
+N.B.
+You might like to read my travel piece on Three Visits to Dahab, Egypt, between 1990 and 1995.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.